Activities for Students and Their Families

 Learning Continues Outside of the Classroom

 English Now! offers students and their families a calendar of enriching experiences that go beyond the classroom.
 Meaningful community learning activities bring our school to life.
 We explore a variety of topics and visit many places, virtually and in-person, in a supportive learning environment.
-Online and in-person, our Global Perspectives Events, Friday Outings, and Outdoor Events make English Now! a special place to learn English.
 Family members are welcome to join us, as are alumni!

 Every Friday, one of our instructors leads a virtual trip to a special destination or an in-person tour a D.C. area attraction.
 Virtual outings have taken us to destinations near and far - from museums and neighborhoods in D.C. and New York to our student's dairy farm in Italy!

-In-person destinations for Friday Outings (when weather and public health considerations permit) include the U.S. Capitol Visitors' Center, the Air & Space Museum, monuments on the Washington Mall, the National Archives, as well as less common destinations such as Voice of America, and National Public Radio (shown below, and see photos from a visit to NPR's studio in Washington, D.C.!).
+In-person destinations for Friday Outings (when weather permits) include the U.S. Capitol Visitors' Center, the Air & Space Museum, monuments on the Washington Mall, the National Archives, as well as less common destinations such as Voice of America, and National Public Radio (shown below, and see photos from a visit to NPR's studio in Washington, D.C.!).
 Most museums in Washington offer free admission, so the only expense for in-person outings is the cost of Metro transportation.

 Please follow us on Instagram or Facebook to see where we have been and where we are going.